OpenTidalFarm/OpenTidalFarm/docs/index.rst

 Welcome to OpenTidalFarm's documentation!
 ==========================================

-OpenTidalFarm is an open-source optimisation software for tidal turbine farms.
+OpenTidalFarm is an open-source software for simulating and optimising tidal turbine farms.

 The positioning of the turbines in a tidal farm is a crucial decision.
 Simulations show that the optimal positioning can increase the power generation